rockstor/rockstor-doc/howtos/oem-guide.rst

 OEM Guide
 =========

-This Guide is intended for Original Equipment Manufacturers / NAS hardware sellers, Value-added resellers (VARs), who are interested in bundling Rockstor "Built on openSUSE" with their hardware products.
+This Guide is intended for Original Equipment Manufacturers/NAS hardware sellers, Value-added resellers (VARs), who are interested in bundling Rockstor "Built on openSUSE" with their hardware products.

 For our software license, please see FAQ entry: ":ref:`faq_license`".